 __attribute__((cmse_nonsecure_entry)).
 Therefore, the functions could potentially leak sensitive data.

-- Structs with undefined bits caused by padding and half float are currently unsupported as arguments and return values for Secure functions.
+- Structs with undefined bits caused by padding and half-precision floating-point members are currently unsupported as arguments and return values for Secure functions.
 Using such structs might leak sensitive information.
-Structs that are large enough to be passed by pointer are also unsupported and produce an error.
+Structs that are large enough to be passed by reference are also unsupported and produce an error.